Cyclopia is a rare birth defect that occurs when the front part of the brain doesn’t cleave into right and left hemispheres.

 A baby who develops cyclopia often doesn’t survive pregnancy.
 This is because the brain and other organs don’t develop normally.
 The brain of a baby with cyclopia can’t sustain all the body’s systems needed to survive.

-A live birth of a baby with cyclopia in Jordan was the subject of a case report presented in 2015.
+A of a baby with cyclopia in Jordan was the subject of a case report presented in 2015.
 The baby died at the hospital five hours after birth.
 Other studies of live births have found that a newborn with cyclopia usually has only hours to live.

 Cyclopia is a sad, but rare occurrence.
 Researchers believe that if a child develops cyclopia, there might be a greater risk that the parents may carry the genetic trait.
 This could raise the risk of the condition forming again during a subsequent pregnancy.
 However, cyclopia is so rare that this is unlikely.